History of the United States Senate: Apportionment showdown

+1789-2015

+The Congress of the United States, established by the U.S. Constitution, met for the first time at New York City’s Federal Hall on 4 March 1789.
+In its early years, the Senate cultivated an aura of exclusivity and deliberation, originally meeting behind closed doors that allowed no spectators.
+For five years, no notes were published on its proceedings.

-A procedural issue of the early Senate was what role the vice president, the President of the Senate, should have.
+A significant procedural issue of the early Senate was what role the vice president, as the president of the Senate, should have.
 The first vice president was allowed to craft legislation and participate in debates, but those rights were taken away relatively quickly.
-John Adams seldom missed a session, but later vice presidents made Senate attendance a rarity.
-Although the founders intended the Senate to be the slower legislative body, in the early years of the Republic, it was the House that took its time passing legislation.
-Alexander Hamilton's Bank of the United States and Assumption Bill (he was then Treasury Secretary), both of which were controversial, easily passed the Senate, only to meet opposition from the House.
+John Adams missed very few sessions, but later vice presidents normalized more infrequent Senate visits.
+Although the founding fathers intended the Senate to be the slower and more deliberate legislative body, in the early years of the Republic, it was the House that spent more time considering the passing of legislation.
+For instance, Alexander Hamilton's controversial Bank of the United States and Assumption Bill (he was then the Treasury Secretary) passed the Senate with little difficulty but faced significant opposition and lengthy debate in the House.

 In 1797, Thomas Jefferson began the vice presidential tradition of only attending Senate sessions on special occasions.
-Despite his frequent absences Jefferson did make his mark on the body with the Senate book of parliamentary procedure, his 1801 Manual of Parliamentary Practice for the Use of the Senate of the United States, which is still used.
+Despite his frequent absences, Jefferson did make his mark on the body with the Senate book of parliamentary procedure, authoring his 1801 Manual of Parliamentary Practice for the Use of the Senate of the United States, which is still used today.

-The decades before the American Civil War are thought of as the "Golden Age" of the Senate.
-Backed by public opinion and President Jefferson, in 1804, the House voted to impeach Supreme Court Justice Samuel Chase, 73–32.
-The Senate voted against conviction, 18–16.
+The decades before the American Civil War are thought of as the "Golden Age" of the Senate, backed by public opinion and President Jefferson.
+In 1804, the House of Representatives, reflecting public and presidential sentiment against Federalist judges, voted to impeach Supreme Court Justice Samuel Chase.
+The Senate, however, voted to acquit him, establishing a crucial precedent that impeachment should not be used merely for political disagreement.

-The Senate seemed to bring out the best in Aaron Burr, who as vice president presided over the impeachment trial.
-At the conclusion of the trial Burr said:
+Aaron Burr, as vice president, presided over the impeachment trial.
+After the trial, Burr said:

-Even Burr's many critics conceded that he handled himself with great dignity, and the trial with fairness.

-Over the next few decades the Senate rose in reputation in the United States.
-John C. Calhoun, Daniel Webster, Thomas Hart Benton, Stephen A. Douglas, and Henry Clay overshadowed several presidents.
+In the following decades, the Senate played an increasingly visible role in national political debates.
+John C. Calhoun, Daniel Webster, Thomas Hart Benton, Stephen A. Douglas, and Henry Clay played roles in national policy discussions.
 Sir Henry Maine called the Senate "the only thoroughly successful institution which has been established since the tide of modern democracy began to run."
-William Ewart Gladstone said the Senate was "the most remarkable of all the inventions of modern politics.
+William Ewart Gladstone said the Senate was "the most remarkable of all the inventions of modern politics."

-Among the greatest of debates in Senate history was the Webster–Hayne debate of January 1830, pitting the sectional interests of Daniel Webster's New England against Robert Y. Hayne's South.
+The Webster–Hayne debate of January 1830 is often cited as a significant moment in Senate history, pitting the sectional interests of Daniel Webster's New England against Robert Y. Hayne's South.

-During the pre-Civil War decades, the debate over slavery consumed the Senate with the House consistently opposed to slavery.
-Since the banning of slavery north of the Mason–Dixon line a lot of effort went into maintaining equal numbers of slave and free states in order to preserve southern states' ability to preserve slavery.
-In the Missouri Compromise of 1820, brokered by Henry Clay, Maine was admitted to the Union as a free state to counterbalance Missouri.
-The Compromise of 1850, brokered by Henry Clay and Stephen Douglas, may have also helped postpone the Civil War.